What does Leadership mean to Experienced Leaders?

 MARION FULKER: Asset leadership has sort of three critical Cs, in effect.
 So having a clarity of purpose-- what am I here to do?
 And the flip side of that is going back to the board and saying, what does success look like, and making sure that those things are aligned.

-Capability of self and team, surrounding yourself with the right people and the skills that you need to fulfill that purpose.
+The capability of self and team, surrounding yourself with the right people, and the skills that you need to fulfill that purpose.
 And then having the courage to make the tough decisions.
 Because ultimately, leadership is a role that can be somewhat isolating at times.
 You have to make tough decisions.
 And that doesn't mean you're popular with everybody all of the time.

 Leadership vs Managership